Alachua County Social Services

 United Way of North Central Florida

-Provides free public access and referrals to non¬emergency social services for human service agencies, community clubs, interest groups, support groups, government services, recreation and education programs and health resources through our 2-1-1 information and referral helpline.
+Provides free public access and referrals to non-emergency social services for human service agencies, community clubs, interest groups, support groups, government services, recreation, education programs, and health resources through the 2-1-1 information and referral helpline.

-2-1-1: free service provided by United Way that connects area residents to critical health and social service resources.
+211: Free service provided by United Way that connects area residents to local resources and services

 6031 NW 1st Place